chpLion/compress/README.md

 # compress
-this is a kink of compress method for fastq,the rate of compress is about to 20% which is similar to dsrc.
+this is a kink of compress method for fastq,the rate of compress is about to 20% which is similar to DSRC.